Museum of Western Art (Kerrville, Texas): History

+Highlights

-The museum's exterior features a rugged hacienda-type exterior and manicured grounds graced by larger-than-lifesize western sculptures.
-The 14,000 square foot of interior space house an impressive permanent collection of paintings and sculptures, all done by past and present renowned western artists.
+The museum's exterior features a rugged hacienda-type exterior designed by famed Texas architect O'Neill Ford and manicured grounds graced by larger-than-lifesize western sculptures.
+The 14,000 square foot of interior space houses an impressive permanent collection of paintings and sculptures, all done by past and present renowned western artists.
 Distinctive handcrafted boveda ceilings, end-cut mesquite and Saltillo tile flooring combine with a multitude of western artifacts and priceless art to leave a lasting impression on all who visit.
 In addition to three indoor galleries, an extensive western research library, the Journey West Children's gallery and a museum store.
 An outdoor pavilion is used frequently for special events, wedding receptions, corporate gatherings, reunions and educational classes.